BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Here are some examples:

-- Third party endpoints could be used by receivers (turning-off address substitution), trading some privacy for convenience
+- Third-party endpoints could be used by receivers (turning off address substitution), trading some privacy for convenience
 - There is exciting work underway around [serverless](https://gist.github.com/DanGould/243e418752fff760c9f6b23bba8a32f9) payjoin implementation that would work great on platforms with both bitcoin & lightning
 - Receiver-side implementations could use address substitution to let users make payments of their own
 - Payjoin coordination over NFC (or other wireless near-range communication technology)